tyeum/users/README.rst

 sha-512 -s` and under OpenBSD run: :code:`echo MyPassword | encrypt`.
 If provided, email alias and SSH authorized keys are set.
 If :code:`users_lock_root` is set to :code:`True` (by default it is) then local and SSH root login is disabled.
+Another use case is to manage system users, for example to disable the local root login add root to the :code:`users` variable with the password :code:`!`, setting an email address will also set mail forwarding.

 Requirements
 ------------